StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

-In order to better understand the whole process of our method, we select one representative example for each type of structured data and present them in Figure~\ref{fig:example_all}.
+\paratitle{Case Study.} We show an example of KGQA in Figure~\ref{fig:example_kgqa}, to help understand the working process of our method.
 Given the question, the interfaces of the structured data are sequentially invoked to iteratively extract more useful and detailed information.
-In each iteration, we perform the invoking-linearization-generation procedure.

-Specificially, for KG, we first invoke the Extract\_Neighbor\_Relations function to extract the neighboring relations (\eg \emph{birthplace, residence and education}) of the topic entity ``\emph{Harper Lee}'', then linearize them and compose the input prompt.
-In the prompt, we utilize the instruction (\ie provide only one relevant relation that's present in the candidate) to elicit the LLM to generate the most relevant relation, \ie \emph{education}.
+In each iteration, we first invoke the Extract\_Neighbor\_Relations function to extract the neighboring relations (\eg \emph{birthplace, residence, and education}) of the topic entity ``\emph{Harper Lee}'', then linearize them and compose the input prompt.
+Here, we utilize the instruction (\ie provide only one relevant relation that's present in the candidate) to elicit the LLM to generate the most relevant relation, \ie \emph{education}.
 Based on the selected relation, we further invoke the Extract\_Triples function to extract the triples with the relation to the topic entity.
 After linearization, another instruction (\ie you just need to provide only one answer entity), is adopted for guiding the LLM to generate the final answer, \ie \emph{Monroe County High School}.

-For table, we first invoke the Extract\_Column\_Name function to extract the column names from the table for linearization, and then design the prompt (\ie which columns are most relevant to answering the question?) for the LLM to select the useful columns, \ie \emph{District and Incumbent}.
-Then, by using the Extract\_Columns and Extract\_SubTable functions and proper instructions, we elicit the LLM to select the useful row indices (\ie item 8) and finally generate the answer (\ie 19th).

-For database, we also first invoke the Extract\_Table\&Column\_Name to extract all the table names and column names, linearize them and utilize the instruction (\ie which tables do you need to complete the SQLite SQL query?) to prompt the LLM.
-Then, based on the selected tables (\ie Dogs and Breeds), we further invoke the Extract\_Tables\_Information function and prompt the LLM via an instruction (\ie complete sqlite SQL query only with no explanation) to generate the SQL for the question, which can be executed to obtain the final answer.
+Besides, we show the representative examples of TableQA and Text-to-SQL in Appendix~\ref{sec:app_case_study}.